-Capital City Men’s Chorus perform with Special Guest Andrew Lippa May 18th at 7:30pm & May 19th at 4:00pm Bates Recital Hall
+Presented by Capital City Men's Chorus at Bates Recital Hall

 In celebration of its 30th year, the Capital City Men’s Chorus will present an uplifting new musical, UNBREAKABLE, which tells the stories and struggles of more than a century of American LGBTQ history, May 18 & 19 at Bates Recital Hall.